 We suggest establishing a structured outreach program for communicating risk factors to businesses and options for pre-disaster risk management.
-Business owners that understand the concept of preparedness are a significant resource in achieving overall community resilience.
+Business owners that understand the concept of preparedness are a significant resource in achieving community resilience.

-SEDA's Business Resilience Workbook (available at www.saskeconomicrecovery.com can be used to assist businesses with proactive emergency planning.
+SEDA's Business Resilience Workbook (available at www.saskresilience.ca) can be used to assist businesses in proactive emergency planning.